 1. Change Oil Every 3,000 Miles or Three Months

-This is a myth for the vast majority of modern cars.
-Oil experts and car manufacturers say that oil chemistry and engine technology have evolved tremendously in recent years, extending change intervals.
-For the best recommendation, see your car’s owner’s manual.
+This is a myth for most modern cars.
+Oil experts and car manufacturers say that oil chemistry and engine technology have evolved tremendously, extending change intervals.
+The usual interval now is between 5,000 and 7,500 miles, with some vehicles designed to go as long as 10,000 miles.
+Most automakers have their recommendation for when to change your oil.
+The best thing to do is to always check your owner’s manual.

 2. Change Your Oil Before a Long Road Trip

 While it’s definitely a good idea to have your car checked before long drives, if the oil change interval is not scheduled to occur during the trip, don’t change it preemptively.
-Dan Edmunds from Edmunds.com suggests scheduling a service visit about a week before the trip – that way you’ll catch any trouble spots and know that everything is working properly before you hit the road.
+Changing the oil before it is needed is just a waste of money and time.
+However, Dan Edmunds from Edmunds.com suggests scheduling a service visit about a week before the trip – that way you’ll catch any trouble spots and know that everything is working properly before you hit the road.
+By doing it a week beforehand, if repairs are needed, it gives you time to get it done.

 4. If the Oil on the Dipstick is Black, it’s Time for a Change